galacticoder/end2end-chat-site/README.md

 - Linux edge (optional): HAProxy auto‑config, soft reloads, and tunnel helpers

 ## Platform support
-- Desktop: Electron app runs on Linux, macOS, and Windows.
+- Desktop: Electron app runs natively on Linux, macOS, and Windows.
 The Tor bootstrapper and PQ stack are bundled in the desktop app.
-- Server: Node.js on Linux/macOS/Windows.
-The optional HAProxy/systemd/tunnel automation is Linux‑only and not required to run the service.
+- Server: Node.js on Linux, macOS, and Windows (via WSL2).
+Full cross-platform support with automatic WSL2 forwarding on Windows.
+The optional HAProxy/systemd/tunnel automation targets Linux/macOS.

 ## Future Goals